The Two-Loop Four-Graviton Scattering Amplitudes

 The framework of two-loop numerical unitarity \cite{Ita:2015tya,Abreu:2017xsl,Abreu:2017idw} is particularly well suited to address these challenges.
 The starting point is the following parametrization of the integrand of an amplitude \cite{Ita:2016oar}, denoted $\mathcal{M}^{(k)}(\ell_l)$,

 with $M_\Gamma$ a set of master integrands, $S_\Gamma$ a set of surface terms, $P_\Gamma$ the set of propagators $\rho_j$ associated with each propagator structure $\Gamma$, and $\ell_l$ the set of loop momenta.
 The set $\Delta$ of relevant propagator structures is characterized in fig.~\ref{fig:DiagramsHierarchy}.
-The decomposition~\eqref{eq:AL} is an ansatz for the integrand of the amplitude.
-The undetermined coefficients $c_{\Gamma,i}$ are constrained from the factorization properties of the integrand in loop-momenta configurations $\ell^\Gamma_l$ where the propagators in $P_\Gamma$ vanish:
+The undetermined coefficients $c_{\Gamma,i}$ in the decomposition \eqref{eq:AL} are constrained from the factorization properties of the integrand in loop-momenta configurations $\ell^\Gamma_l$ where the propagators in $P_\Gamma$ vanish:

 with $T_\Gamma$ the tree amplitudes corresponding to the vertices in $\Gamma$.
 The sum over states runs over $D_\mathrm{s}$-dimensional graviton helicity states, and the sum over $\Gamma'$ runs over propagator structures such that $P_{\Gamma}\subseteq P_{\Gamma'}$.
-The system of eqs. \eqref{eq:CE} is constructed numerically.
-Assuming we have built the ansatz \eqref{eq:AL} and can evaluate the product of trees in \eqref{eq:CE}, this reduces the calculation of the amplitudes at a phase-space point to solving the linear system of eqs. \eqref{eq:CE}.
+The system of eqs.~\eqref{eq:CE} is constructed numerically.
+Assuming we have built the decomposition \eqref{eq:AL} and can evaluate the product of trees in \eqref{eq:CE}, this reduces the calculation of the amplitudes at a phase-space point to solving the linear system of eqs.~\eqref{eq:CE}.
 Indeed, once all $c_{\Gamma,i}$ have been determined, we directly obtain the decomposition of the amplitude in terms of master integrals,

 where the integrals $I_{\Gamma,i}$ correspond to the master integrands in $M_\Gamma$.
-In the following, we discuss the construction of ansatz \eqref{eq:AL} and the computation of tree-amplitudes for eqs.~\eqref{eq:CE}.
+In the following, we discuss the construction of decomposition \eqref{eq:AL} and the computation of tree-amplitudes for eqs.~\eqref{eq:CE}.

 We first focus on the evaluation of tree amplitudes.
 We use a fast numerical algorithm provided by Berends-Giele recursion~\cite{Berends:1987me}.
 In the pure Einstein-Hilbert theory, $\mathcal{L}_{\textrm{EH}}$, we use the reformulation in terms of cubic interactions proposed in ref.~\cite{Cheung2017}.
 For counterterm contributions, vertices are computed using the program~{\sc xAct}~\cite{xAct,Brizuela:2008ra,Nutma:2013zea}.
 Our Berends-Giele recursion allows for EH, GB and $\text{R}^3$ tree amplitudes.
 We use integer values for the state counting parameter $D_\mathrm{s}$ that are large enough to recover the full momentum dependence, i.e.~$D_\mathrm{s}\geq6$.